 In Sudan, Yasmin performed with the Sawra band, which released two albums.
 Sawra recordings were widely aired on TV and radio, and Sawra participated in several festivals – as well as performing regular concerts in many Sudanese cities and towns to high media acclaim.

 Yasmin was born into an artistic and creative family in Khartoum, Sudan’s imposing capital by the Nile.
 She was exposed to a wealth of music, and as a result of a lifetime of musical influences, commenced her solo performances.
 She recorded songs for Nile radio and Nile TV in Egypt, and for plays, radio and TV drama in Sudan.
 Yasmin also performed at the El-Hassahisa festival in Sudan 2008, the National Theatre, and again on a brief return to Sudan in 2010.
 She is also a qualified vet, works on raising environmental awareness in the community, and has experience in counselling refugees.

-In Australia, Yasmin performs with her group around Sydney, including Musica Viva, Casula Powerhouse Arts Centre, Camelot Lounge, Haldon Street Festival, Auburn Festival, The African Festival of Culture, Refugee Week, Riverwood Festival, and several performances for the Australian Centre for Languages, University of Sydney and for the African community.
-Yasmin has also performed around Australia, including Melbourne, Perth, and Kulcha.
-She has been interviewed for SBS and Koori radio, and her songs have been broadcast on SBS.
+In Australia, Yasmin performs with her group around Sydney, including Musica Viva, Casula Powerhouse Arts Centre, Camelot Lounge, Django Bar, Foundry 616, Petersham Bowling Club, Addison Rd Centre, Grass Roots World Music Festival, Haldon Street Festival, Auburn Festival, The African Festival of Culture, Refugee Week, Riverwood Festival, and several performances for the Australian Centre for Languages, University of Sydney and for the African community.
+Yasmin has also performed around Australia, including Melbourne, Perth, and and Canberra.
+She has been interviewed for ABC Radio, SBS, Koori Radio, Eastside Radio, 2SER Radio, SkidRow Radio and Radio Monte Carlo when her songs have also been broadcasted.